 I was going down a dark path in life.
-I was living in the streets.
+I was living on the streets.
 All my friends were drug addicts so that's what I was doing.
 My family gave up on me and I had no support system.
 So I gave in and admitted I had a mental illness and I needed help because I didn't want to live like this anymore.
-Mike asked if he could be my case manager and I finally said yes.
+I finally said yes to a case manager.
 It was the first step into my recovery and the second best decision I ever made.
 I am crying at this point because I think of where I would be without the unconditional support from the Josie's Drop-In Center and their wonderful staff.

 My case manager would come to the board and care home that he checked me into almost every day and pick me up and drive me to the drop-in center, drop me off, and then come get me.
 Even though I did not want to be there...but then again I had nothing else to do.
-Mike said that just being there and around positive people would help me.
-So I did it.
+I was around positive people.
 I sat at the arts and crafts table every day, silently staring at the table for hours a day.
 Most times I was depressed and crying.
 Some of the staff would come up to me and try to engage with me but I would not engage back or talk to them because I was so depressed.
 I talked to no one...for about 6 months.

 Finally, they broke me and I started to slowly talk to people.
 I don't know how they did it but they did.
 They never gave up on and still to this day they keep believing in me.
 I started to doodle with their art supplies.
 They would tell me that I was very talented and a great artist.
 They encouraged me to doodle more.
 They gave me a canvas and some paint.
 I started painting for them.
 It made me feel good.
 They made me start feeling good about myself.
-They got me to start showing my art at art shows with the peer recovery art project and eventually they encourage me to show my art on my own at downtown art walks in Modesto.
+They got me to start showing my art at art shows with the Peer Recovery Art Project and eventually they encourage me to show my art on my own at downtown art walks in Modesto.
 They helped me and encouraged me to go back to school.

 I come and do my homework on their computers.
 I wanted to take the next step forward and get a part time job.
 They helped me do a resume.
 I got the job I wanted but I would constantly get bad anxiety.
-Every time I would get anxiety I would go to the drop-in center and they were always there for me.
+Every time I would get anxiety I would go to the Drop-In Center and they were always there for me.
 They would comfort me, give me encouraging advice and build my self-esteem.
 I lost the job because it became too hard for me and the stress brought back bad symptoms from my mental illness.
 They didn't look down on me for it.
-They just reassured me that they were still they for me and that in my journey to wellness I might take 2 steps forward and one step back but least I made progress into my recovery.
+They just reassured me that they were still they for me and that in my journey to wellness I might take two steps forward and one step back but least I made progress into my recovery.